pertusa/programming2/strings/strings.md

 }
 ```

-In this code, for each iteration of the `while` loop, the operator `>>` reads from `ss` until it finds a blank space, storing the result in `s`. `stringstream` reads the input the same way than using `cin`, as both of them are streams.
+In this code, for each iteration of the `while` loop, the operator `>>` reads from `ss` until it finds a blank space, storing the result in `s`.
+The class `stringstream` reads the input the same way than using `cin`, as both of them are streams.

 ## Conversion between C arrays and `string`